minorimpact/uravo/README.md

 	[~/lib]$ ln -s $HOME/dev/perl-uravo/MinorImpact
 	[~/lib]$ cd ..
 ```
 Create the '/opt/uravo' directory and create symlinks to $HOME/dev/uravo.
-This is where the package will ultimately install everything, so things shouldn't have to adjusted too much once we get there.
+This is where the package will ultimately install everything, so things shouldn't have to be adjusted too much once we get there.
 ```
     [~]$ sudo mkdir /opt/uravo
     [~]$ sudo chown $USER /opt/uravo